Go back

 Federica: Oh, the sausage!

-Federica: Oh, “fumed” as in smoked.
-And then “Lard” will be the butter for the pot.
+Federica: Then “lard” will be the butter for the pot.
 So, you place a layer of lard, then a layer of thinly sliced potatoes, another layer of lard, and then another layer of very thinly sliced potatoes.

 Godly: Yes.
 And of course, we had our cook, who worked here for almost 20 years.